 Maggie's great-great grandsire is Calleroso de Nevasco on her dam's side.
 He is the sire of such notable horses as Recluta II, Lisonjerio III, and Sangria.... dam of Teodoro, the two-time National Champion Stallion.
 Caballeroso was a Cartujano/Bocado and Galvez bred stallion.
 Galvez horses were originally acquired from Concepcion de la Concha & Sierra, a breeder of fighting bulls established in Spain in the 1800s.

 Maggie was my first pure Spanish horse - I bought her in April of 2004.
 She is a gentle soul that never really gets too excited about much and just loves to be with her humans... that classic Bocado temperament.
-She has had 4 foals for me, including her daughter, Marquesa, whom I have retained to my breeding herd.
+She has had 4 foals for me, including her daughter, Marquesa, whom I have retained in my breeding herd.

 This gorgeous mare is retired now and has a forever home with me - I think she is wonderful and I am blessed to have her.